- Hemorrhagic gastroenteritis is a sudden onset of profuse bloody diarrhea, often in an otherwise healthy dog.

 Hemorrhagic gastroenteritis is a severe condition and requires veterinary intervention immediately.
 Without veterinary treatment, your dog can rapidly develop life-threatening dehydration and may go into shock due to blood and fluid loss.

 Once under veterinary care, your dog will need to be hospitalized for intensive care, monitoring, and treatment.
 The mainstay of HGE treatment in dogs is aggressive intravenous fluid therapy to help rehydrate your dog and replace the blood volume lost due to diarrhea.
+Intravenous antibiotics will likely be administered.
 Some dogs may also need plasma infusions to help replace the protein lost due to the large volumes of bloody diarrhea they have experienced.

 Medication for HGE in Dogs